 Production and commercialization of gas from Manati

-Manati’s wells are interconnected by submarine lines to the PMNT-1 platform, a fixed production unit installed in a water depth of 35 meters, 10 km off the coast.
-The gas is transported from the platform through a gas pipe measuring 61 cm in diameter and 36 km in length until it reaches the Compressor Station (SCOMP), where the gas is compressed and travels another 89 km to the processing plant (EVF).
-After processing, the product is sold to Petrobras to feed its facilities (refinery, thermal power plant, and nitrogen fertilizer plant) or resold to Bahiagás.
-Apart from gas, the Manati Field also produces condensate, which accounts for approximately 5% of our revenue.
+Manati wells are connected by subsea lines to the PMNT-1 platform, a fixed production unit installed at a water depth of 35 m, 10 km offshore.
+From there, gas flows through a 36 km pipeline to the Compression Plant (SCOMP), where it is compressed and travels another 89 km to the Processing Plant (EVF).
+In addition to gas, the Manati Field also produces condensate.

-*Reserves certified by Gaffney, Cline & Associates on December 31, 2018
+** Reserves certified by Gaffney, Cline & Associates as of December 31st, 2022.